-Android 10 continues the effort to offer exploit protection such as Kernel/Control Flow Integrity and Integer Overflow Sanitization.
-New compiler-based mitigations have been added to make bugs harder to exploit as well as prevent certain types of bugs from becoming vulnerabilities.
-Android 10 expands existing compiler mitigations, which directs the runtime operations to safely abort when undefined behavior occurs.
+Android 10 and above continues the effort to offer exploit protection such as Kernel/Control Flow Integrity and Integer Overflow Sanitization.
+New compiler-based mitigations have been added to make bugs harder to exploit and prevent certain types of bugs from becoming vulnerabilities.
+Android 10 and above expands existing compiler mitigations, which directs the runtime operations to safely abort when undefined behavior occurs.
+Android 11 implements error detection with GWP-Asan, which is a native memory allocator.